National Telecommunications Commission: Effectiveness

-The National Telecommunications Commission has been "hands off" since 1995 with the passage of Republic Act No. 7925 which has effectively deregulated and privatized the telecom industry.
+The National Telecommunications Commission has been "hands off" since 1995 with the passage of Republic Act No. 7925, which deregulated and privatized the telecom industry.
 It is argued, that the "hands off" approach resulted in the Philippines having one of the slowest Internet in Asia.
 The NTC itself stated the said law is the "reason why the government has difficulty in regulating internet service today."

 Head

 The NTC is headed by a commissioner appointed by the President.